crocmons/AIOD-rest-api/docs/hosting/index.md

 ## Installation
 Starting the metadata catalogue is as simple as spinning up the docker containers through docker compose.
 This means that other than the prerequisites, no installation steps are necessary.
-However, we do need to fetch files the latest release of the repository:
+However, we do need to fetch files from the latest release of the repository:

 === "CLI (git)"
     ```commandline